MacroUniverse/SLISCt/README.md

 * implement column major matrix classes
 * Add the "a(i,j)" format of matrix indexing for row majored matrix (and maybe consider abandoning "a[i][j]" format later).
 * Do asearch on why "a[i][j]" is bad.
 Known reasons: The "a[i][j]" format does not allow bound checking, requires more memory.
+* put all internal names into "slisc::internal" namespace